-SFAS No. 109 requires that the tax benefit of net operating losses, temporary differences and credit carryforwards be recorded as an asset to the extent that management assesses that realization is "more likely than not."
 Realization of the future tax benefits is dependent on the Company's ability to generate sufficient taxable income within the carryforward period.
-Because of the Company's history of operating losses, management believes that realization of the deferred tax assets arising from the above-mentioned future tax benefits is currently not likely and, accordingly, has provided a valuation allowance.
+Because of the Company's history of operating losses, management does not believe that realization of the deferred tax assets arising from the above-mentioned future tax benefits is more likely than not and, accordingly, has provided a valuation allowance.

-As of December 31, 2008, 2007 and 2006, the Company has net deferred tax assets of approximately of \$44.6, \$45.4, and \$42.0 million, respectively, primarily resulting from the future tax benefit of net operating loss carryforwards.
-The valuation allowance decreased by \$795 thousand during 2008 and increased by \$3.3 million and \$4.7 million during 2007 and 2006, respectively.
+As of December 31, 2009, 2008 and 2007, the Company has net deferred tax assets of approximately of \$43.2, \$44.6, and \$45.4 million, respectively, primarily resulting from the future tax benefit of net operating loss carryforwards.
+The valuation allowance decreased by \$1.4 million during 2009, \$795 thousand during 2008 and increased by \$3.3 million during 2007.

-As of December 31, 2008, eMagin has federal and state net operating loss carryforwards of approximately \$120.3 million.
+During the year ended December 31, 2009, the Company utilized approximately \$4.8 million of its prior years' net operating loss carryforward.
+The current tax provision of \$90 thousand represents alternative minimum tax.
+As of December 31, 2009, eMagin has federal and state net operating loss carryforwards of approximately \$116 million and \$2 million, respectively.
 The federal research and development tax credit carryforwards are approximately \$1.5 million.
-The net operating losses and tax credit carryforwards will be available to offset future taxable income, if any, through December 2028.
+The net operating losses and tax credit carryforwards will be available to offset future taxable income, if any, through December 2029.
 The utilization of net operating losses is subject to a limitation due to the change of ownership provisions under Section 382 of the Internal Revenue Code and similar state provisions.
 Such limitation may result in the expiration of the net operating losses before their utilization.
-The Company has done analysis regarding prior year ownership changes, and it has been determined that the Section 382 limitation on the utilization of net operating losses will not materially affect the Company's ability to utilize its net operating losses.
+The Company has done analysis regarding prior year ownership changes, and it has been determined that the Section 382 limitation on the utilization of net operating losses will currently not materially affect the Company's ability to utilize its net operating losses.

-The difference between the statutory federal income tax rate on the Company's pre-tax income and the Company's effective income tax rate is summarized as follows:
+The difference between the statutory federal income tax rate on the Company's pre-tax loss and the Company's effective income tax rate is summarized as follows:

-For the year For the years ended December 31,
+For the ye For the years ended December 31,

-2008 2007 2006
+2009 Restated 2008 2007

-U.S. Federal income tax benefit at federal statutory rate 34% 34% 34%
+U.S. Federal income tax benefit at federal statutory rate 34% 34 % 34 %

-Change in valuation allowance 43% (18)% (32) %
+Change in valuation allowance 62% 43 % (18)%

-Change in effective state tax rate (75)%
+Change in effective state tax rate 3% (75)%

-Loss on extinguishment of debt (20)%
+Loss on extinguishment of debt - (20)%

+Change in the fair value of warrant liability (102)%

-Other, net (2)% 4% (2)%
+Other, net (1)% (2)% 4 %

-0% 0% 0%

-The Company adopted the provisions of FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes, on January 1, 2007.
+Effective tax rate (4) % 0 % 0 %

 The Company did not have unrecognized tax benefits which would require an adjustment to the January 1, 2007 beginning balance of retained earnings.
-The Company did not have any unrecognized tax benefits at December 31, 2007 or at December 31, 2008.
+The Company did not have any unrecognized tax benefits at December 31, 2009, December 31, 2008 or December 31, 2007.
 The Company recognizes interest accrued and penalties related to unrecognized tax benefits in tax expense.
-During the years ended December 31, 2008 and 2007 the Company recognized no interest and penalties.
+During the years ended December 31, 2009, 2008 and 2007, the Company recognized no interest and penalties.

 The Company files income tax returns in the U.S. federal jurisdiction and New York.
-The tax years 2005-2007 remain open to examination by major taxing jurisdictions to which the Company is subject.
+Due to the Company's operating losses, all tax years remain open to examination by major taxing jurisdictions to which the Company is subject.